Jazz Chisholm Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Phillies pitching staff ranks sixth in MLB.
+- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in the league.

-- The Phillies' 4.02 team ERA ranks 11th across all MLB pitching staffs.
+- The Phillies' 3.99 team ERA ranks 11th across all league pitching staffs.

-- The Phillies surrender the eighth-fewest home runs in baseball (116 total, 1.1 per game).
+- Phillies pitchers combine to give up the seventh-fewest home runs in baseball (116 total, 1.1 per game).

-- His last appearance came on Wednesday against the Baltimore Orioles, when the left-hander threw six innings, surrendering four earned runs while giving up seven hits.
+- His last time out came on Friday against the Pittsburgh Pirates, when the right-hander threw 6 2/3 innings, surrendering one earned run while allowing three hits.

-- The 27-year-old has amassed an ERA of 4.22, with 8.3 strikeouts per nine innings, in 14 games this season.
-Opponents are hitting .270 against him.

 © 2023 Data Skrive.
 All rights reserved.